Ayeyarwady Region: Initial phase

+Transition period and agricultural crisis

+Adas describes 1907 to 1930 as a transitional era.
+The availability of new land for rice cultivation, which was primarily driving agricultural growth earlier, began to diminish by the late 1920s.
+Economic pressures increased as land prices surged due to arable land becoming scarce or too costly to develop.
+For instance, in Prome, the cost of land increased from 29 rupees per acre in 1900 to 103 rupees by 1915.
+Farmers were forced to cultivate in more marginal and risk-prone areas.
+At the same time, levels of debt among Burmese cultivators rose, and increasing numbers of farmers lost their land through foreclosures.
+This led to a transfer of land ownership from farmers to creditors, majorly comprised by the Chettiars.
+Over time, the relationships between the British investors, Chettiar moneylenders and Burmese farmers grew increasingly strained.

+After World War I, the decline of the British economy led to reduced demand for Burmese rice.
+By 1930, Burmese farmers were heavily indebted, and Chettiar lenders, hit by a global credit crisis, intensified debt recovery, leading to many foreclosures.
+In 1929–30, non-agriculturalists owned 31 percent of delta land; by 1935, this rose to around 50 percent.
+Between 1931 and the Japanese invasion of Burma in 1941, the delta experienced mass land dispossession and unemployment.
+This period saw backlash and violence against the Chettiars, riots in Yangon, and the failed Saya San-led rebellion.
+The Japanese invasion prompted the flight of up to 400,000 Indians, leaving the rice economy in turmoil and the region without a strong capitalist class.
+These colonial-era conditions set the stage for landlessness and land-grabbing following Burmese independence in 1948.

 Cyclone Nargis

 Ayeyarwady Region was the site of heavy devastation when Cyclone Nargis made landfall in early May 2008.
 The cyclone made landfall on the town of Wagon near Haigyi Island.
 Labutta Township was most heavily struck with around 80,000 deaths.
-The cyclone's path devasted the low-lying delta regions going through south-central Ayeyarwady Region and Bogale before entering neighbouring Yangon Region.
+The cyclone's path devastated the low-lying delta regions going through south-central Ayeyarwady Region and Bogale before entering neighbouring Yangon Region.
 Nargis was the most expensive tropical cyclone on record in the North Indian Ocean at the time, costing $12 billion in aid.

 Burma's state-controlled news media reported that Nargis left more than 66,000 people dead or missing after it struck the Irrawaddy Delta region May 2, unleashing torrential rains, 120 mph sustained winds and a 12 ft storm surge.
-Foreign relief officials and diplomats said the death toll could exceed 100,000 making it the worst natural disaster in the recorded history of Myanmar The final death toll was at least 146,000 with 90,000 confirmed dead and 56,000 or more missing.
+Foreign relief officials and diplomats said the death toll could exceed 100,000, making it the worst natural disaster in the recorded history of Myanmar.
+The final death toll was at least 146,000 with 90,000 confirmed dead and 56,000 or more missing.